-It will be required for developers to adhere to lot coverage requirements, creating a series of linear parks fronting on the Ellery Street extension (new), as well as disbursed public pocket parks, to create a range of passive to active recreational opportunities.

-Open space fronting on Ellery Street extension (new) comprising the linear park (see Figure 79 on page 93) must be a minimum of 50 feet not including the sidewalks.
+- It will be required for developers to adhere to lot coverage requirements, creating a series of linear parks fronting on the Ellery Street (New), as well as disbursed public pocket parks, to create a range of passive to active recreational opportunities. - Open space fronting on Ellery Street (New) comprising the • linear park (see Figure 79 on page 93) must be a minimum of 50 feet not including the sidewalks.